Table of Contents

 These include excessive dryness, pruritus, increased susceptibility to wrinkles formation, depigmentation, fragility, impaired wound healing, altered drug permeability, reduced ability to sense and respond to mechanical stimuli, skin irritation, and elevated tumor incidence.

-4. Assists with skin renewal: Astaxanthin can assist with skin renewal by minimizing the effects of reactive oxygen species (ROS), which can break down the collagen matrix and increase levels of matrix metalloproteinases (MMP) leading to wrinkle formation and loss of elasticity;
+- Assists with skin renewal by minimizing the effects of reactive oxygen species (ROS), which can break down the collagen matrix and increase levels of matrix metalloproteinases (MMP) leading to wrinkle formation and loss of elasticity;

 Food supplement recommendations